-So, decide on a reasonable time frame like 6 mos, 1 year, or even 2 years.
+So, a tip to help is, decide on a reasonable time frame like 6 mos, 1 year, or even 2 years.
 Then, as you go through your scrap-stash, keep only those items you purchased within that time frame.
 Items purchased beyond the time frame should be added to your designated bin, box, or drawer (and keep it their!).
 If you haven't used it by now, chances are you not going to use it... and you most likely already bought something more current to use in it's place.

 Also consider smaller quantities of one product.
 For example, if you bought a jar of flowers and there are 175 pieces in the jar.... ask your self are you really going to use all of them?
 If not, keep only what you think you will use and sell the rest.
 The same goes with brads, buttons, and ribbon.
 If you bought a spool of ribbon with 3 or 10 yards on it... keep for example 1 yard instead.